 This park is actually the most photographed area in San Diego.
 So, while it’s simple in its natural elements, many visitors deeply appreciate its beauty.

-What are the top tourist attractions in San Diego, CA?
+What are the top tourist attractions in San Diego?

 Balboa Park is a must for anyone interested in gardens and museums, as it is home to the San Diego Zoo, the Japanese Friendship Garden, and 18 different museums.
 Other top attractions include La Jolla Cove, the USS Midway Museum, the Cabrillo National Monument, and the historic Gaslamp Quarter.

-What are some museums or cultural attractions to visit in San Diego, CA?
+What are some museums or cultural attractions to visit in San Diego?

 The best museums and cultural attractions to attend when you visit San Diego are the San Diego Museum of Art, the San Diego Natural History Museum, the USS Midway Museum, the Maritime Museum of San Diego, the Museum of Photographic Arts, and Old Town San Diego.

-What are some free or budget-friendly things to do in San Diego, CA?
+What free or budget-friendly things to do in San Diego?

 Entry into some of San Diego’s best attractions is entirely free.
 Some attractions include La Jolla Cove, Mission Bay Park, and Sunset Cliffs Natural Park.